Copyright © 2019 sbcobirding.com webmaster

-From the link below you will find the complete list of all bird species recorded in Santa Barbara County to date.
-This list is updated when taxonomic changes are published by the American Ornithologists Union (AOU), when new birds are recorded in the county, or when documented sightings are published by the California Bird Records Committee (CBRC).
+At the following link you will find the complete list of all bird species recorded in Santa Barbara County to date.
+This list is updated when taxonomic changes are published by the American Ornithological Society (AOS), when new birds have been recorded in the county, or reviewed records have been published by the California Bird Records Committee (CBRC).

 By Paul Lehman

 Originally published in 1994, Paul’s manuscript remains the definitive work on the

 status and distribution of the birds of Santa Barbara County, California.
 Paul continues

 to revise and update his book annually to include new information from available

 historical data and contributions from the birding community.
 Many changes have occurred